department-of-veterans-affairs/va.gov-team/products/health-care/appointments/va-online-scheduling/initiatives/community-care-direct-scheduling/research/2024-06 Community Care Self-Scheduling - Usability and Concept Testing/conversation-guide.md

 - And, what device are you using to join this session today?

 - So, I will be sharing a web page link with you during this session.
-How would you prefer to receive the url?
+How would you prefer to receive the link?
 For example, I could send it through the Zoom (messages) chat or email it to you.

 _If the participant is using a screen reader:_
   - Are you using a screen reader or other assistive technology today?
 If so, what type?
 (For example, VoiceOver.)